 CTERA’s new eBook, Game of Clouds, showcases the findings of CTERA’s inaugural cloud backup survey, and presents a deep look at the state of enterprise cloud data protection.
 A CTERA-commissioned study was conducted by independent research firm Vanson Bourne to examine the data protection strategies of 400 IT decision makers and IT specialists in organizations using the cloud for application deployment at U.S., German and French organizations.
 The study analyzes the benefits and pitfalls of current backup strategies, offers key considerations for organizations moving to the cloud, and looks at the impact of poor backup practices on business continuity.
-The Game of Clouds eBook can be downloaded here.
+The Game of

 Key findings from the research include:

 - Organizations are moving to the cloud at a rapid pace to realize efficiency gains, real-time scalability and cost savings.
 More than two-thirds (67 percent) of organizations deploy more than 25 percent of their applications in the cloud, and 37 percent plan to grow their cloud use by at least 25 percent, if not more.
 In addition, 54 percent of organizations are embracing a hybrid cloud strategy that leverages both on-premises and cloud services.